GrapheneOS/hardened_malloc/README.md

   becomes 1024 for 16 byte allocations with 16kiB as the largest size class, or 8192 with 128kiB as the largest).
-* `CONFIG_GUARD_SLABS_INTERVAL`: `1` (default) to control the number of slabs before a slab is skipped and left as an unused memory protected guard slab
+* `CONFIG_GUARD_SLABS_INTERVAL`: `1` (default) to control the number of slabs before a slab is skipped and left as an unused memory protected guard slab.
+  The default of `1` leaves a guard slab between every slab.
+This feature does not have a *direct* performance cost, but it makes the address space usage sparser which can indirectly hurt performance.
+The kernel also needs to track a lot more memory mappings, which uses a bit of extra memory and slows down memory mapping and memory protection changes in the process.
+The kernel uses O(log n) algorithms for this and system calls are already fairly slow anyway, so having many extra mappings doesn't usually add up to a significant cost.
 * `CONFIG_GUARD_SIZE_DIVISOR`: `2` (default) to control the maximum size of the guard regions placed on both sides of large memory allocations, relative to the usable size of the memory allocation